-How to use Envio HyperIndex to build a token transfer notification bot
+How to build a transfer notification bot with Envio HyperIndex

-Envio's HyperIndex is an open development framework for building blockchain application backends.
+Envio HyperIndex is an open development framework for building blockchain application backends.
 It offers real-time indexing, automatic indexer generation from contract addresses, and triggers for external API calls.

 Prerequisites